godotengine/godot-docs/classes/class_colorpicker.rst

 - void **add_preset** **(** :ref:`Color<class_Color>` color **)**

 Adds the given color to a list of color presets.
 The presets are displayed in the color picker and the user will be able to select them.

-Note: the presets list is only for *this* color picker.
+**Note:** the presets list is only for *this* color picker.

 .. _class_ColorPicker_method_erase_preset:

 - void **erase_preset** **(** :ref:`Color<class_Color>` color **)**

-Remove the given color from the list of color presets of this color picker.
+Removes the given color from the list of color presets of this color picker.

 .. _class_ColorPicker_method_get_presets: